-You should consider carefully whether it is advantageous to enroll your Spouse of Record/Domestic Partner of Record as a Dependent under the Program if the coverage offered by his or her employer is as comprehensive as or better than the Program's.
-Any Plan in which you enroll your Spouse of Record/Domestic Partner of Record under the Program would be secondary to your Spouse of Record's/Domestic Partner of Record's medical plan under the Dow coordination of benefits rules, as explained in Working or Retired Spouse of Record/Domestic Partner of Record Rule, above.
-You may choose to waive coverage for your Spouse of Record/Domestic Partner of Record under the Program in order to save premium dollars.
+You should consider carefully whether it is advantageous to enroll your Spouse/Domestic Partner (or for Retirees, Spouse of Record/Domestic Partner of Record) as a Dependent under the Program if the coverage offered by his or her employer is as comprehensive as or better than the Program's.
+Any Plan in which you enroll your Spouse/Domestic Partner (or Spouse of Record/Domestic Partner of Record) under the Program would be secondary to your Spouse's/Domestic Partner's (or Spouse of Record's/Domestic Partner of Record's) medical plan under the Dow coordination of benefits rules, as explained in Working or Retired Spouse/Domestic Partner and Spouse of Record/Domestic Partner of Record Rule, above.
+You may choose to waive coverage for your Spouse/Domestic Partner (or Spouse of Record/Domestic Partner of Record)

+under the Program in order to save premium dollars.
 If you waive coverage under the Program, then no coordination of benefits will occur.